yask123/Instant-Music-Downloader/README.md

 Downloads Music From The Web

-Prequisites :

-1. Python 2.7

-    `$ sudo apt-get install python2`
-2. youttube-dl

-    `$sudo curl https://yt-dl.org/latest/youtube-dl -o /usr/local/bin/youtube-dl`
-   ` $sudo chmod a+x /usr/local/bin/youtube-dl`
+## Installation
+> Easy Installation with `super_installer.py`

+Just run the following command where you extracted the files:

+    `$ python super_installer.py ` and Boom!
+Done!

 ##How to download music?

-  Run the script and enter the name of the music.
-The music will be downloaded in the current directory.
+Open the terminal in the location where you want to download music and run the following command

+`$ music_downloader.py `

+Enter the name of the song!
+Boom!
+Downloaded !

+### Under the hood
+The `super_installer.py` script moves the main script to `$ ~/.music_downloaer` and adds this path in you `.profile` file.

+It will automatically install dependencies from `requirements.txt`